kdakan/Coupling-Cohesion-and-Connascence-Reasoning-for-Clean-Code-and-SOLID-principles/README.md

-# Coupling, Cohesion, and Connascence (Clean Code and SOLID principles)
+# Coupling, Cohesion, and Connascence (Reasoning for Clean Code and SOLID principles)

-TODO: CONNASCENCE IS THE REAL THING, WITHOUT UNDERSTANDING CONNASCENCE, CLEAN CODE AND SOLID SEEM LIKE A BUNCH OF RULES WITHOUT STRONG MEANING.
-THIS WILL REPLACE MY CLEAN CODE TUTORIAL SOON..
+TODO: CONNASCENCE IS THE REAL THING, without understanding CONNASCENCE, both Clean Code and SOLID principles seem like a bunch of rules without much reasoning.
+This will soon replace my tutorial on Clean Code..